-Prakriti or Personality is an expression of Trigunas on human mental state
+Prakriti is an expression of Trigunas on Human Mind and Body

 Sattva Guna or Sattvic Personality